sass/sass/doc-src/HAML_REFERENCE.md

 ## Using Haml

-Haml can be used in three ways: as a plugin for Ruby on Rails, as a standalone Ruby module, and as a command-line tool.
+Haml can be used in three ways: as a command-line tool, as a plugin for Ruby on Rails, and as a standalone Ruby module.
 The first step for all of these is to install the Haml gem:

     gem install haml

-To enable it as a Rails plugin, then run

-    haml --rails path/to/rails/app

-Once it's installed, all view files with the `".html.haml"` extension will be compiled using Haml.

 To run Haml from the command line, just use

     haml input.haml output.html

 Use `haml --help` for full documentation.

+### Rails/Merb Plugin {#plugin}

+To enable Haml as a Rails plugin, run

+    haml --rails path/to/rails/app

+Once it's installed, all view files with the `".html.haml"` extension will be compiled using Haml.
+Haml is enabled by default in Merb.

 You can access instance variables in Haml templates the same way you do in ERB templates.